-Their is no set limit on net worth of the claimants, however it cannot be ‘excessive’ (US Code Title 38 § 1543).
+There is no set limit on the net worth of the claimants, however, it cannot be ‘excessive’ (US Code Title 38 § 1543).
 Net worth includes such things as stocks, bonds, mutual funds, bank accounts, and property other than the primary residence.
 All net worth should be reported to the VA.

 Pension Eligibility Criteria for Pensions for Survivors of Deceased Wartime Veterans

 - the deceased Veteran was discharged from service under other than dishonorable conditions, AND

 - the deceased Veteran served at least 90 days of active military service 1 day of which was during a wartime period.
 If he or she entered active duty after September 7, 1980, generally he or she must have served at least 24 months or the full period for which called or ordered to active duty.
 (There are exceptions to this rule.)
 AND

 - you are the surviving spouse or unmarried child of the deceased Veteran,

 - AND your countable income is below a yearly limit set by law (The yearly limit on income is set by Congress).